Henry Drummond (1786–1860): Works

 Drummond took a deep interest in religious subjects, and published books and pamphlets on the interpretation of prophecy, the circulation of the Apocrypha and the principles of Christianity.
 These included apologetics on behalf of the Catholic Apostolic Church.
 He published a History of Noble British Families in 1846.
 He also published in 1851 the Principles of Ecclesiastical Buildings and Ornament, printed anonymously by Thomas Bosworth.

 Hugh McNeile dedicated his book "The Times of The Gentiles" to Henry Drummond in 1828.
 In this dedication he defends Drummond against attacks which were made upon him over the topic of Drummond's perceived novelty concerning the interpretation of Biblical prophecy.

 Family

-Drummond had married his cousin Lady Henrietta Hay Drummond, the daughter of Robert Hay-Drummond, 10th Earl of Kinnoull.
+Drummond had married his cousin Lady Henrietta Hay-Drummond, the daughter of Robert Hay-Drummond, 10th Earl of Kinnoull.
 They had three sons, all of whom predeceased him, and two daughters.
+His daughter Louisa, Duchess of Northumberland, was the wife of the 6th Duke of Northumberland.

 Legacy

 There is a street near Melbourne in Carlton North, Victoria that has been claimed as named after him in Australia, but the local Council consider Thomas Drummond (1797–1840), the Scottish inventor, civil engineer and cartographer is the person in question.